yyrliu/nomad-distro-dev/README.md

  > This command will not include the plugin in the `packages/` folder, and hence this plugin
  > will not be editable.

+A complete list of plugins maintained by FAIRmat-NFDI can by found in the [overview page](https://github.com/FAIRmat-NFDI) of the FAIRmat-NFDI organisation.

 ### Day-to-Day Development